CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/SREB-Year2/Unit4-Lesson6B/Gettingstarted.md

-# Getting Started with Introduction to Databases & Transportation Data
+# Getting Started with Using Azure on Large Manufacturing Data

-Welcome to your Introduction to Databases & Transportation Data workshop!
+Welcome to your Using Azure on Large Manufacturing Data Data workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment